sys-git/epyrpc/README.md

 in only one api call being transacted on the receiver, probably not what you want and will result in the calling side appearing to lockup on blocking calls (unless a timeout is specified), or timeout on asynchronous calls!

+There is a full suite of unit-tests which take about 285 seconds and yield no leftover threads or processes.

 Example taken and extended from one of the unit-tests:

         #    Create the IPC: